mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 LANDSLIDE!
 Thirty minutes after the ship's boat departs, Eshanta's hidden demolition charge explodes, triggering a landslide.
 Thousands of tons of rock slide down the slope, smashing through the flimsy habitation domes of the university compound and engulfing the dome.
 The landslide is aimed at the archaeologist's buildings but it also hits several other buildings in Beck's Town.

 The cataclysmic rumble of the landslide is audible everywhere in town.
-The landslide throws up a thick cloud of black dust, cutting visibility to less than two metres.
+The landslide throws up a thick cloud of black dust, cutting visibility to less than two meters.

 If the Travellers were unlucky enough to be in or near the university compound, they are caught in the landslide.
 Travellers outside must make Difficult (10+) DEX checks and suffer 1D points of damage for every point of Effect below 0.
 For Travellers inside a building, roll 1D.
 On a 1–3, the building survives but the Travellers are buried alive; on a 4–6, the building collapses and the Travellers take that many dice of damage.